-1 Economic Life Study
+Economic Life Study

-An economic life study attempts to measure obsolescence by comparing the property's functional life with its remaining physical life.
+An economic life study attempts to measure obsolescence by comparing the property's remaining economic life with its remaining physical life.

-Estimations of its functional life must be supported with verifiable data.
-Assertion of technological- and competition-based obsolescence should be supported by the company's investment and replacement patterns.
+Estimations of its remaining economic life must be supported with verifiable data.
+Assertion of technological- and competition-based obsolescence should be supported by the company's investment, utilization, or replacement patterns.

-7 The Board receives economic life studies that claim that technological advances or 8 competitive market forces have shortened the remaining functional life of certain property, 9 thus arguing for the use of more aggressive depreciation factors.
-However, often the 10 underlying property is not retired or comparable property continues to be added.
-These actions do not invalidate the claim for additional obsolescence, but retiring the underlying 11 12 property or ceasing to add comparable property does add credence that the property has suffered additional obsolescence.
-A well-substantiated economic life study should show that 13 14 the market has recognized the property's shortened functional life with a demonstrated 15 pattern of retirement or planned patterns of retirement.
+The Board receives economic life studies that claim that technological advances or competitive market forces have shortened the remaining functional life of certain property, thus arguing for the use of more aggressive depreciation factors.
+However, often the underlying property is not retired or comparable property continues to be added.
+These actions do not invalidate the claim for additional obsolescence, but retiring the underlying property or ceasing to add comparable property does add credence that the property has suffered additional obsolescence.
+A well-substantiated economic life study should show that the market has recognized the property's shortened remaining life with a demonstrated pattern of retirement or planned patterns of retirement.